Is cricket sustainable amid climate change? - ExBulletin

 According to a 2019 report on cricket and climate change, a professional batsman playing for more than a day can generate heat comparable to running a marathon.
 While marathoners help dissipate heat by wearing shorts and tank tops, wearing pads, gloves and a helmet in cricket limits the ability to evaporate sweat in hot, humid conditions where there is often no shade.

-It is quite clear that travel plans are being disrupted due to weather conditions, along with competition scheduling, due to rainfall, smoke, pollution, dust and heat, said Daren Ganga, 43, a commentator and former West Indies captain who studies the impact of climate change. on sports in partnership with the University of the West Indies.
+“It’s pretty clear that travel plans are disrupted by weather conditions, along with race scheduling, because of rain, smoke, pollution, dust and heat,” said Daren Ganga, 43, a commentator and former West Indies captain. the impact of climate change on sport in collaboration with the University of the West Indies.

-The International Cricket Council, the sports governing body, has not yet applied to a United Nations Sports and Climate Initiative.
+The International Cricket Council, the sport’s governing body, has not yet joined a United Nations sports and climate initiative.
 The goal is for global sports organizations to reduce their carbon footprint to net-zero emissions by 2050 and inspire the public to urgently think about the issue.
-While Australia has implemented heat guidelines, and more water breaks are generally allowed during matches, there is no global policy for playing in extreme weather.
+While Australia has implemented heat guidelines and generally allows more water breaks during matches, there is no global policy for playing in extreme weather.
 The cricket council did not respond to a request for comment.

+“This is like sticking your head in the sand to deny,” David Goldblatt, the British author of a 2020 report on sport and climate change, told the council.
+“Cricket really needs to get its act together.
+A whole lot of misery is not far away.”

 A suggestion in the 2019 climate report that players should be allowed to wear shorts instead of trousers to keep cool in extreme heat may seem like common sense.
 But things haven’t gone down well with the starchy customs of international cricket or seemingly many players, who say their legs would be even more prone to burns and bruises from sliding and diving on hard pitches.

-Yet questions are being raised within the sport and beyond about the sustainability of cricket amid the extreme weather conditions and exhaustive planning of different formats of the game.
-British star Ben Stokes retired on July 19 of the one-day international format, saying: We’re not cars where you can fill us up with gasoline and let us go.
+Still, questions are being raised within the sport and beyond about the sustainability of cricket amid the extreme weather conditions and exhaustive planning of different formats of the game.
+England star Ben Stokes retired from the one-day international format on July 19, saying: “We are not cars where you can fill us up with petrol and let us go.”

 Aiden Markram of South Africa was photographed with an ice pack on his head and another on his neck, his face in apparent distress, as if he had fought in a heavyweight fight.
 Some fans are said to have passed out or sought medical attention, while many others sought thin slices of shade.